mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 It is also important to recognise that a protocol or an application can use distributed consensus for some functions, but still have centralization risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

-Even when distributed consensus is used exclusively for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
+Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform).

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
-They do, however, caution against relying upon these technologies to avoid centralization uncritically.
+They do, however, caution against uncritically relying upon these technologies to avoid centralization.

 # What Should Internet Standards Do? {#considerations}